prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the bounding rectangular polygon of a geometry.

+.. function:: ST_EnvelopeAsPts(Geometry) -> Geometry

+    Returns an array of two points: the lower left and upper right corners of the bounding rectangular polygon of a geometry.
+Returns null if input geometry is empty.

 .. function:: ST_ExteriorRing(Geometry) -> Geometry

     Returns a line string representing the exterior ring of the input polygon.